Shivam-45/dash-cricket-data-construction/README.md

 * These results are combined into dataframes which are saved as csv's, ready for use by the dashboard.

-bpcp.py is made specifically for use with this project as a narrow implementation of the beta product confidence procedure for calculating confidence intervals described [here](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3769999/).
-Earlier versions of this repository used the R package [bpcp](https://cran.r-project.org/web/packages/bpcp/bpcp.pdf) to calculate these confience intervals.
-Results on this dataset from bpcp.py were confirmed against the results I obtained when using the R package to calculate results on the same dataset.
+\*bpcp.py is made for the specific use case in this project as an implementation of the beta product confidence procedure for calculating confidence intervals described [here](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3769999/).
+Earlier versions of this repository used the R package [bpcp](https://cran.r-project.org/web/packages/bpcp/bpcp.pdf) to calculate these confidence intervals.
+The confidence intervals output by bpcp.py for the 20/May/2020 version of this dataset were confirmed against the results obtained when using the R package on the same dataset.